lialb/TweetBotSail/README.md

 ### Link to Slides: https://bit.ly/2HbVg8F

-### This repository contains the solutions.
+### This repository contains the full working Twitter bot.
 To access the starter code, go here: https://github.com/yiliang6/TweetBotStarter

 ## How to use: